kechcole/Blog-App/README.md

 ]
 ```

-Our application must have a link to the profile page for users to view their data, we can incoperate a link(to profile page) in the header section of base html only when they are logged in.
+Our application must have a link to the profile page for users to view their data, we can incorporate a link(to profile page) in the header section of base html only when they are logged in.
 ```html
         <!-- Items on the left -->
         <div>